 The tone of this clumsy Google-translated quote by the director of a home-healthcare providing company, Leonel Hernandez touched me.
 “Hiring a caregiver improves the health of the elderly, because the client stops being a sedentary and sad person to become active.
 Usually when the 'grandmothers' are taken to an asylum they fall into depression.”

-Based on the average $114 a day that home visits cost in the in the U.S. for only a six hour visit (as compared to eight hours quoted by Always Mexico), the same service in the U.S. would cost $3,420 a month.
+Based on the average $114 a day for only six hour visits (as compared to eight hours quoted by Always Mexico), the same home care in the U.S. would cost $3,420 a month, more than 3x the cost of care in Mexico.
+The cost of a registered nurse during the day could cost $2,000 dollars a month in the U.S.

 The cost of nursing assistants trained to do injections, handle oxygen and check vital signs ranges from 8,200 pesos ($410) per month for an 8-hour day from Monday to Friday, 12,300 pesos ($675) for 12 hours a day or 24,000 pesos and ($1,200) for 24 hours.